Collection of Patient Information

-In order to provide a quality diagnostic imaging service it is necessary for us to collect patient information and sometimes disclose this information to relevant medical and allied personnel.
+In order to provide a quality diagnostic imaging service it is necessary for us to collect patient information.

 - Referral/procedural details;